dstrande/sci-streak/README.md

 Only tested on Windows with Python 3.10.

 Includes example data in the form of test.hdf5.
-This contains only one streak dataset.
+This contains only two streak datasets/traces.
 Please request more if you need.

 Dependencies: NumPy, Scipy, h5py, PySide6, PyQtGraph